Though the fig tree does not bud and there are no grapes on the vines,

 Dear Members & Friends of Indo-Pak United Methodist Church,

-I wish you all a Merry Christmas and a blessed New Year.
+I wish you all a Happy Thanks

 Rev. Ernest C. Singh